 - If you’re looking to camp at moderate temperatures, a sleeping bag for summer (+30° and higher) is your best bet.

 From rectangular sleeping bags to the mummy, you have a few shapes to consider.
-The wider the sleeping bag (rectangle) the more space you’ll have.
-The small the sleeping bag (mummy) the less space you’ll have and the warmer it’ll keep you.
+The wider the sleeping bag (rectangle), the more space you’ll have.
+The small the sleeping bag (mummy), the less space you’ll have and the warmer it’ll keep you.

-Headlamps are PERFECT for campsites.
-Allowing your hands to be free to easily make dinner or walk to the shower house or grab a beer from the cooler, a headlamp gives your hands the freedom you never knew they needed.
+They allow your hands to be free to easily make dinner or walk to the shower house or grab a beer from the cooler, a headlamp gives your hands the freedom you never knew they needed.

 Going this route takes the worry out of ice melting quickly and having to constantly make an ice run to ensure your food and drinks stay cold.

 You have a few options when it comes to camping stoves.